-British lawmakers are questioning Heathrow Airport's ability to cope with an influx of passengers during the London Olympics this summer.
+LONDON – British lawmakers have questioned Heathrow Airport's ability to cope with an influx of passengers during the London Olympics this summer, warning that long lines at immigration could force planes to sit on runways or even circle Europe's busiest airport.

-The concerns were expressed in a letter to Culture Secretary Jeremy Hunt from committee chairman John Whittingdale.
+The concerns were expressed in a letter to Culture Secretary Jeremy Hunt from the chairman of House of Commons Culture, Media and Sport committee, John Whittingdale.
+It was published Wednesday.

-Last year Britain's former border chief relaxed some passport checks during the busy summer tourist season just to handle the demand.
+Last year, even without the crush of the Olympics, Britain's former border chief relaxed some passport checks during the busy summer tourist season just to handle the demand.